YINI-lang/YINI-spec/RATIONALE.md

 * User _cat_in_the_wall_ (Reddit) — support and encouragement.
 * ...and anyone else I may have forgotten. **Your contributions are appreciated.**

+### D.4.
+Future Considerations
+In future, MAYBE adding support for e.g.: `@yini strict`, `@yini version 1.0`, `@include somefile.yini`, and/or `@deprecated`, `@experimental`.

+Suggested terminology split in YINI spec

+Directives (pragmas): parser hints that affect mode/behavior but don’t change document content.

+For example: `@yini strict`, `@yini version 1.0`.

+Pre-processing directives: instructions that modify the document itself by including or transforming content before/while parsing.

+For example: `@include somefile.yini`.

+Annotations: (potentially future) metadata attached to a section/key, influencing validation or semantics but not structure.

+For example: `@deprecated`, `@experimental` on a key.

 ---

 **~ YINI ≡**